About Miramar®, King of the Beach®, King of the Court®, Queen of the Beach® and the Brands

 With the Marlin in Cabo San Lucas, BCS - The 1989 Miramar® King of the Beach® Team.
 Left to Right: Randy Stoklos, Sinjin Smith, Stephen Ascher, David Yost, Captain “Crutch” and Bruk Vandeweghe. ©1989 The Miramar® King of the Beach® Foundation Photos

-In 1983, after founding Sideout® Beachwear out of his UC Berkeley frat house, Stephen Ascher set off on a surf trip with Sinjin Smith that would forever change his life.
+In 1983, after founding Sideout® Beachwear out of his UC Berkeley frat house, Stephen Ascher set off on a surf trip with Sinjin Smith that would forever change their lives.
 Ascher had just left college at Cal Berkeley, where he played NCAA and Club volleyball, winning two "Club" team National Championships as setter, and was introduced to Sinjin Smith at a tradeshow in Los Angeles called “MAGIC.”
 From that moment, it all began.

 Smith and Kiraly, Winners of the 1980 Manhattan Beach Open